AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/sandbox.md

 Now lets transfer some funds from Alice to Bob by calling the `transfer` function on the contract.
 This function takes 3 arguments:

-1. The quantity of tokens to transfer.
+1. The sender.
-2. The sender.
+2. The recipient.
-3. The recipient.
+3. The quantity of tokens to be transferred.
+4. The nonce for the AuthWit, or 0 if msg.sender equal sender.

 #include_code transfer /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust